ku-cms/TrackerDAQ/README.md

 ```

 Then, these setup commands should be run in a terminal on kucms.
+You need to use the xml file corresponding to the port card slot, e-link type, and e-link channel that you are testing.
+At the moment, only port card slot J4 is supported.
-In this example, we are using port card slot 4 and a Type 5K e-link, channel D0,
+In this example, we are using port card slot J4, e-link Type 5K, and e-link channel D0,
 which is why we are using the xml configuration file "CMSIT_RD53B_Optical_J4_Type5K_D0.xml".
 Make sure that the FC7 is powered on before running these commands.
 ```